qrzn23/min/wip/l418/content.md

 Bou-Sada.
 November 30, 1909.
 9:15 - 10:50 a.m.

-### The Cry of the 19th Aethyr, Which is Called POP^[POP = ♌♎♌ = טלט.
+### The Cry of the 19th Aethyr

+#### Which is Called POP^[POP = ♌♎♌ = טלט.
 This Aire introduces the Hegemone, or leader of the Candidate through the Ceremony of Initiation.
 She is the Holy Guardian Angel, in the form of Isis-Urania, the Instructress. p is ☉ in his Northern declination, the form of Horus in his strength of Summer.
 He appears in his dual form, as it were the pillars between which the Hegemone, who bears a mitreheaded wand, symbolical of the Balances, is seated.
 (See the Neophyte Ceremony —Equinox, I, II, pp. 244-261.)
 She is the reconciler between all opposites.
 (See the Ceremony of the Equinox — given in Equ.
 I, VII, pp. 372-5).
 Her function is to equilibrate all symbols in the sphere of the Candidate; this is the one supremely important formula of Instruction.
 This Aethyr contains accordingly the knowledge (somewhat fragmentary at first sight) necessary to the Aspirant to the Grade of Magister Templi.
 48 is ליח, a woman; also strength, an army. ח the Bearer of the Graal; and the seed of life; ל the Balances, i.e. She bears the Seed of Life in the Holy Cup ion balance.
 48 is םה Ham; see the sudden Revelation at the end of the Vision.]

 ![](img/Alphabet_of_Daggers.jpg)